TRANSLATION PROJECTS: Frequently Asked Questions

 Only works by the applicant and/or the collaborative team may be used to establish eligibility.
 Works translated independently by the applicant’s collaborator(s) may not be used to establish eligibility.

-Will the Arts Endowment fund translations into languages other than English?
+2. Will the NEA fund translations into languages other than English?

 No. Projects must be for translations of literary material from any language into English only.

 3. Can book galleys count toward meeting the eligibility requirements?

 No. In order to apply, you must meet the eligibility requirements by the deadline date.
 Reader's advance copies, galleys, uncorrected proofs, and commitments for future publication or production do not fulfill the requirements.
 No exceptions are made to the eligibility requirements.

 4. If the publisher verifies that the English-language rights are available, is that sufficient approval to meet copyright requirements?

 No. Simply stating the availability of English-language rights to a work does not demonstrate that you have been granted permission to translate a work.
 Although we do not require applicants to secure publishing rights, we will not fund work that is not authorized by the rights holder(s) and therefore would not have a chance of eventual publication.
 You must demonstrate, in writing, that the author/rights holder(s) will allow you to undertake a translation of the work specified in your application.

 If the copyright holder does not want to or is unable to provide a right to translate, the NEA may accept an alternative form of rights via the National Endowment for the Arts’ own Acknowledgement of Translation form.
 The form must be accompanied by written evidence that the publisher is not otherwise willing to provide rights.
 We will not accept any alternative form of documentation, and we will not accept any modifications to or annotations to the form.

 If you propose to translate an anthology, appropriate permission must be secured from the rights holder(s) of each work that would appear in the proposed translation.